sam-vuong/Word-Translation-Web-App/README.md

 # Word-Translation-Web-App
-A server must be used to host these files.
+A web server must be used to host these files.

 Web application that translates user-supplied words, provided a dictionary exists in the MySQL database that is linked to the web server.